worldcoin/hubble-commander/README.md

 Use the same config as with Ganache.

-Start Geth either locally or with docker:
+Start Geth either locally or with Docker:
 ```shell
 # Starts geth locally
 make start-geth-locally